The 28th Annual Christmas Revels:

 Parking at the Scottish Rite Theater

-Parking is available to Revelers at the ALCO Park Garage located at Jefferson and 13th Streets; just 3 blocks from the theater.
+Parking is available to Revelers at the ALCO Park Garage located at 1220 Jackson Street at 13th Street; just 3 blocks from the theater.
 The rate is $5 per vehicle and no reservations are required.